alexshadowolex/Spotify-Bot/README.md

 ````
 During the setup process, you will need to execute those jars in a specific order.
 Execute them from that location.
 <br><br>
-#### Setup Project Structure
+#### Set Up Project Structure
-First we need to setup the project structure.
+First we need to set up the project structure.
 Execute the newest version of the file SetupProject.jar.<br>
 You will see this window:
 <br>
 ![setupProject.png](images/setupProject.png)